Travis

 These limitations are not applicable if your builds are run on virt: vm (virtual machine) environment.
 However, please note that VMs start slower and have fixed computing power assigned compared to containers (LXD).

-Access to Privileged fs/Features (Apparmor) #
+Access Privileged File Systems #

 Due to security reasons, builds run in LXD containers will be denied access to privileged filesystems and paths - a privileged container with write access to e.g. /sys/kernel/debugfs might muddle an LXD host.

-As a result, for instance a command in .travis.yml like:
+As a result, for instance, a command in .travis.yml like:

 sudo docker run --privileged --rm -t -v /sys/kernel/debug:/sys/kernel/debug:rw